terminaldweller/cgrep/README.md

 In order for cgrep to work, you need to have a compilation database, tools like `cmake` can generate one for you.<br/>
 You can, by all means, run cgrep without a compilation database but whether that works or not really depends on your source file.
 Can you build your source file with clang without passing it any options?
-If the answer to that is yes, then you can just run cgrep without a compilation databse like so:<br/>
+If the answer to that is yes, then you can just run cgrep without a compilation database like so:<br/>
 ```bash
 cgrep -A 1 -B 1 --func --declrefexpr --regex n[aA]m --nocolor --nodecl ./myawesomecode.cpp --
 ```
-the `--` at the end is an explicit way of saying that you will not be providing a compialtion database.
-Newer versions of clang will try to still go through with the compilation even if there is no compilaiton database found.
+the `--` at the end is an explicit way of saying that you will not be providing a compilation database.
+Newer versions of clang will try to still go through with the compilation even if there is no compilation database found.
 Otherwise you need a compilation database.<br/>

 Please do note that the regex will pass through both C++ and the regex engine, so if you would want to escape `\`, the regex you pass as the command line arg would be `\\\\` instead of the normal `\\`.<br/>